 - Other operations that are performed by executing SQL statements, such as rollback and control.

-- SQL execution latency, execution results, and number of affected rows.
+- SQL execution latency, execution results, and the number of affected rows.

-Note We recommend that you do not delete the projects or Logstores that are related to the RDS SQL audit logs.
-Otherwise, RDS SQL audit logs cannot be sent to Log Service.
+Note To ensure that logs can be collected to Log Service, we recommend that you do not delete the projects or Logstores that are associated with RDS SQL audit logs.

 - Dedicated dashboards

-- After you enable SQL audit for ApsaraDB RDS for PostgreSQL instances and ApsaraDB
+- After you enable the SQL Audit feature for ApsaraDB RDS for PostgreSQL instancesor

 - After logs are shipped to Log Service, you are charged for the storage space that the log data occupies and the number of read/write operations.
 You are also charged for reading, transforming, and shipping the data.
 For more information, see Pay-as-you-go.